Godevs04/TeamTaatom/Tool/Notes/OverallEnhancements/shorts/shorts-spec.md

 2. Toggle save state in AsyncStorage (`savedShorts` array)
 3. Update local state `isSaved`
 4. Emit event: `savedEvents.emitChanged()`
+   - These saved shorts are later surfaced in the Profile → SAVED tab, using the same savedShorts AsyncStorage key as defined in the Profile spec
 5. Show toast: "Saved to favorites!" or "Removed from saved"

 **Validations**:
 - Like: Post must exist, user must be authenticated
-- Comment: Text length 1-500 characters, post must allow comments
+- Comment: Text length 1–1000 characters (same as posts), post must allow comments
 - Share: Post must be active
 - Save: No validation (client-side only)